ratfactor/meow5/README.md

 # Meow5: "Meow.
 Meow.
 Meow.
 Meow.
 Meow."

-Note: This is a super early work in progress.
+This is a work in progress.
 Check the `log*.txt` files to see where I'm currently at!
 Also take a look at `design-notes.txt` for more ongoing thoughts (also kinda functions as a vague todo/done list).

-**Update:** Defining a single word in a string, tokenizing the string into "words", finding those words by name, inlining them, and executing the program!
-Now have immediate vs compile mode, switchable with ':' word.
+Also note that this is Linux-only and is assembled with NASM.

+## What is Meow5?

 A Forth-like language that is conCATenative in two ways:

 1. "Point free" data flow
 2. Inlined functions

 In the **point free data flow sense**: Instead of being called with explicit named parameters ("points"), functions are "composed" so that each one takes as input what the previous one left behind.
 JavaScript programmers will recognize this style:

     people.map(get_names).filter(is_long).sort() // get sorted long names